 Delusions among dementia patients typically result from their cognitive impairment.
 They occur when a senior tries to make sense of a situation, but their confusion and memory problems make it impossible.

 “They end up filling a hole in a faulty memory with a delusion that makes sense to them,” Gwyther says.
-For example, if a loved one cannot find their purse, they may decide that it is missing because someone stole it.
+For example, if a loved one cannot find their purse, they may conclude it is missing because someone stole it.
+This phenomenon is called confabulation.

-Distraction is another strategy that dementia caregivers use in response to delusional thinking, but it may not work for every patient or every delusion.
-If a loved one is experiencing a mild delusion, offering a favorite snack or activity or asking them to tell you about an important experience in their life may be sufficient to redirect their attention.
+Redirection is another strategy that dementia caregivers use in response to delusional thinking, but it may not work for every patient or every false belief.
+If a loved one is experiencing a mild delusion, offering a favorite snack or activity or asking them to tell you about an important experience in their life may be sufficient to shift their attention.
 In cases where the person is very upset, reassurance may be the only viable option.
 Again, it is crucial to stress your commitment to their security and happiness and avoid rationalizing the situation.

-Paranoia is less common than delusions and hallucinations but can still be very troubling.
-According to the Alzheimer’s Association, when paranoia occurs, caregivers can assess the problem and devise solutions by considering these questions:
+Paranoia tends to worsen as a dementia patient’s cognitive abilities decline.
+According to the Alzheimer’s Association, when paranoia occurs, caregivers should assess the problem and devise solutions by considering these questions:

 - What happened right before the person became suspicious?